 Preservation of plants by carbonisation effectively cancels their usefulness to humans and animals.
-In settlement contexts, charring is therefore commonly either accidental or the result of use as fuel.
-In both cases, the preserved material has presumably undergone a complex series of modifications stemming from human use prior to preservation (Grabowski and Linderholm 2013 and refs).
+In settlement contexts charring is therefore commonly either accidental or the result of use as fuel.
+In both cases the preserved material has presumably undergone a complex series of modifications stemming from human use prior to preservation (Grabowski and Linderholm 2013 and therein listed references, compare also to the concept of Chaîne Opératoire, Schlanger 2005).
 The pre-preservation use of plants may result in innumerable variations within the encountered carbonised plant assemblages.
-Further, after preservation, this material is susceptible to modification by C- and N-transforms unrelated to human handling of plant resources (Schiffer 2010).
+After preservation this material is furthermore susceptible to modification by C- and N-transforms unrelated to human handling of plant resources (Schiffer 2010).

+Human handling of botanical material often leaves patterns in botanical assemblages.
 Preserved assemblages from different activities, or from different stages of a protracted process, will tend to differ in species composition and relative abundance of various plant parts.
-For example, a newly harvested assemblage that for any reason becomes carbonised will contain a high portion of arable weeds as well as the chaff and straw portions of the harvested cereal, while in contrast, a processed crop storage will contain almost exclusively contain clean grain.
-By assessment of these variations, it is possible to gain insights about the activities and possible function of the spaces from which they derived (e.g. Andréasson 2008, Engelmark 1981 and 1985, Grabowski and Linderholm 2013, Grabowski 2013, Gustafsson 2000, Karg et al. 2004, Maier and Harwath 2011, Moltsen 2011, Viklund 1998a and b, Viklund et al. 2013).
+A newly harvested assemblage which for any reason becomes carbonised will, for example, contain a high portion of arable weeds as well as the chaff and straw portions of the harvested cereal, while a processed crop storage will in contrast contain almost exclusively contain clean grain.
+By assessment of these variations it is possible to gain insights about the activities and possible function of the spaces from which they derived (e.g. Andréasson 2008, Engelmark 1981 and 1985, Grabowski and Linderholm 2013, Grabowski in press. [see reference list for comment] Gustafsson 2000, Karg et al 2004, Maier and Harwath 2011, Moltsen 2011, Viklund 1998a and b, Viklund et al 2013).

-The complex formation and preservation of botanical assemblages makes archaeobotanical interpretation a difficult task.
-Nevertheless, the variation that results from differences in formation and preservation is also a necessary condition for the use of plant macrofossils in functional analyses of settlement spaces.
+The properties listed above make archaeobotanical interpretation a complex task.
+They are, however, also a necessary condition for their use in functional analyses of settlement spaces.

-In this study, all analysed plant remains are derived from feature fills, primarily postholes.
-Previous studies have suggested that after the removal or disappearance of the post, postholes would quickly fill up with soil eroding from the surrounding floor and activity layers.
+In this study all analysed plant remains are derived from feature fills; primarily postholes.
+Previous studies have suggested that postholes would, after the removal or disappearance of the post, quickly fill up with soil eroding from the surrounding floor and activity layers.
 If the soil contained carbonised plant remains these would also have been deposited in the features.
-If the feature were deep enough, the plants would thereafter have been comparatively protected from mechanical damage, bioturbation and later human disturbance such as agriculture and ploughing (Engelmark 1981 and 1985).
+If the feature was deep enough, the plants would thereafter have been comparatively protected from mechanical damage, bioturbation, and later human disturbance such as agriculture and plowing (Engelmark 1981 and 1985).

 Figure 3.
 Schematic illustration showing the formation of a sampled posthole (d).
-Once the post (a) is removed, the surrounding floor/yard layers erode into the posthole, forming a secondary fill, also commonly termed as "the post trace" (b).
-If the posthole is sufficiently deep, it may survive subsequent disturbances such as bioturbation and ploughing, and be identified and sampled by archaeologists.
+Once the post (a) is removed surrounding floor/yard layers erode into the posthole, forming the secondary fill, also commonly termed as "the post trace" (b).
+If the posthole is sufficiently deep it may survive subsequent disturbances such as bioturbation and ploughing, and be identified and sampled by archaeologists.